 What is a business loan?

-A business loan is a sum of money leant to your business.
-You can choose to pay fixed or variable interest rates and select a frequency of repayments that works best for you – such as monthly, quarterly or yearly.
+With a Westpac business loan you can choose between a fixed or variable rate and select a frequency of repayments that works best for you – such as monthly, quarterly or yearly.

-The regular repayment amount is typically worked out over 1 to 30 years; and you can use different types of security – such as cash, residential property, commercial property or business assets – to ‘secure’ your loan.
-If you would prefer not to put up security against a loan, you could consider an unsecured business loan, but these tend to be for smaller amounts.
+The repayment amount is typically worked out over 1 to 30 years and you can use different types of security – such as cash, residential property, commercial property or business assets to secure your loan.
+If you would prefer not to provide security for the loan, you could consider an unsecured business loan but these tend to be for smaller amounts.

 Who can apply?